 Last month burger boy and I went on a date night to The Precinct in Vic Park.
 We love casual dining experiences with quality food and a cool atmosphere.
 So you’ll usually find us eating and drinking in Perth bars

-On entry we saw a sign “Please wait to be seated” within seconds, we were greeted by a friendly staff who found us a booth table.
-She offered us water as we were seated and throughout the night I was impressed by the level of product knowledge – The Precinct staff certainly know their drinks & food!
+On entry we saw a sign “Please wait to be seated” and within seconds, we were greeted by a friendly staff member who found us a booth table.
+She offered us water as we were seated and throughout the night, I was impressed by the level of product knowledge.
+The Precinct staff certainly know their drinks & food!

-I was feeling like a red as it was a cold night, I said I felt like something smooth and was recommended the Tavignano Verdicchio 2009, Italy which was as described by The Precinct staff “silky smooth” and all I was drinking that night. burger boy had the Kosciuszko Pale Ale on recommendation.
+I was feeling like a red as it was a cold night.
+I said I felt like something smooth and was recommended the Tavignano Verdicchio 2009, Italy which was as described by The Precinct staff “silky smooth” and it was all I was drinking that night. burger boy had the Kosciuszko Pale Ale on recommendation.
 We were very impressed by the drinks menu.

-For mains I had the braised beef ($29) which had been cooked for 24 hours.
+For mains I had the braised beef ($29) which was cooked for 24 hours.
 The beef just sprung back, was tender, moist and had a crisp peppery coat.
 Best of all, there was plenty of sauce to dip my triple-cooked chips and medium to well-done steak.